Lavitzio/LavitzFrostboltzWA/README.md

 ## Files
 *LavitzFrostboltzExportString* - String export of this group.
 Import to use!

-*LavitzFrostboltzWA.lua* - Displays number of best available spell casts
+*LavitzFrostboltzWA.lua* - Displays number of best available spell casts.

 *LavitzFrostboltzHelpWA.lua* - Displays latest available spell rank to learn from trainer.